What is The Balanced System®?

 The third pyramid shows the workforce ranging from the wider workforce, which is absolutely everybody, through to those that have developed enhanced skills in a particular area.
 In the case of speech and language needs that might be a teaching assistant that has completed a Level Three qualification in speech and language and developed lots of enhanced skills through to the specialist workforce of speech and language therapists, specialist teachers, EPs etc.

 Equally, when we're looking at the universal offer and enhancing the universal provision that's out there for all children and young people, we might need specialists to be the people doing that, because they may have better training and knowledge to impart their specialist knowledge in that wider context.
 We want to avoid the assumption that we travel horizontally across these three pyramids.
-We do sometimes, but it shouldn't be the default and that's not something that everybody is totally comfortable with.
+We do sometimes, but it shouldn't be the default.

 What does a child or young person’s journey look like?